kairoundmountain/CEG3120/basics-guide/README.md

 git pull
     Gets the latest version of the current branch from the remote.
-Should be done before beginning any work to ensure local copy is up to date. git pull
+Should be done before beginning any work to ensure local copy is up to date. git pull git branch
+    Perform a variety of operations to do with branches.
+        No options: Lists branches.
+        -d: delete a branch
+        -m: move or rename a branch
+        branch name: create a new branch.
+    git branch example-branch
+git checkout
+    Can switch the current branch.
+    Can also restore specified files to the state held in the specified branch. git checkout example-branch git fetch
+    updates the local histories and branches from the specified repository.
+    Does not mess with your working files.
+    Must be done before a merge.
+    git fetch
+git merge
+    with no options, mostly equivalent to git push but without the included git fetch.
+    Essentially incorporates commits into the current branch.
+    Also used to combine or 'merge' branches. git merge example-branch